mohanmca/professional_certification/aws/3_2_aws_networking_anki.md

 * Interface Endpoints
   * Interface Endpoints are essentially ENIs
   * PrivateLink
-    * PrivatLink tartget would be Interface enpoints (that could in turn allow other AWS services accessble)
+    * PrivateLink target would be Interface enpoints (that could in turn allow other AWS services accessible)
     * Allows a private and secure connection between VPCs, AWS services, and on-premises applications, via the AWS internal network.
     * Private DNS name that resolved to the private IP address of the interface endpoint and will route through the internal AWS network instead of the internet
 * Gateway Endpoint